ido/macosx-bash-92-shellshock-patched/README.md

 Shellshock hotfix for Mac OS X 10.9 Mavericks
 =============================================

-Apple Mac OS X 10.9 Mavericks bash-92 with 3.2.52 patch applied (shellshock fix)
+This is the Apple Mac OS X 10.9 Mavericks bash-92 with 3.2.52 patch applied (shellshock fix).
+This should work on most other versions of Mac OS X as well.

 For more information about the original shellshock vulnerability, see: http://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-6271